Canonical metrics on holomorphic Courant algebroids

 From (\ref{eq:integral norm gamma is zero}), we deduce that the $L^2$-norm $\vert\vert d\xi \vert\vert_\om$ is zero, and $d\xi= 0$.
 By definition of $\cV$ we conclude that $\xi$ must be zero, and the proof is complete. \end{proof}

 We fix a standard embedding solution $(\omega,h)$ of \eqref{eq:stromabstract} as in Definition \ref{def:stembsol}.
 Note that for any constant $r>0$, the pair $(r \om,h)$ is also a standard embedding solution, and it defines a one-parameter family of hermitian metrics on the Bott-Chern algebroid $Q$ with holomorphic string class $[(0,\theta^h)]$.
-Denote by $\cL_{r\omega,h}$ the linearization at $(r \om,h)$ with fixed Aeppli class $\sigma = [(r\omega,h)]$, given by the operator \eqref{eq:FredholmLsigma0}.
+Denote by $\cL_{r\omega,h}$ the linearization of the Calabi system at $(r \om,h)$ with fixed Aeppli class $\sigma = [(r\omega,h)]$.
 Following an idea by Li and Yau \cite{LiYau}, we have the following.

 \begin{lemma} Assume that $G'$ is semisimple and that the Chern connection of $h_K$ is irreducible.
-Then, there is a constant $r_0>0$ such that for any $r\geq r_0$, the linearization $\cL_{r\om,h}$ at $(r\om,h)$ is invertible. \end{lemma} \begin{proof} As in \cite{LiYau}, we evaluate $\cL_{r\om,h}$ at $(r\xi,s)$ :
+Then, there is a constant $r_0>0$ such that for any $r\geq r_0$, the operator \eqref{eq:FredholmLsigma0} induced by $\cL_{r\om,h}$ is invertible. \end{lemma} \begin{proof} As in \cite{LiYau}, we evaluate $\cL_{r\om,h}$ at $(r\xi,s)$ :

 with